YiWangPhD/StormOverlay/README.md

 	rainfall data will be downloaded from wiski

-5. use --climate to select a different set of IDF curves. supported climate key words are: EX, 2050M, 2050H, 2100M, 2100H
+5. use --climate to select a different set of IDF curves. supported climate key words are: EX, 2050M, 2050H, 2100M, 2100H, ALL

 	stormoverlay BU07 2024-10-10 2024-10-20 --climate 2050M

+	use --climate ALL to get results for all available climates

 6. results are displayed in conda prompt. to save a csv file, use option --savecsv at the end of the command